katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ## Hands on: Accessing NEON Data

-### Via a NEON API Token
+### Via the NEON API, with your User Token

 NEON data can be downloaded from either the NEON Data Portal or the NEON API.
 When downloading from the Data Portal, you can create a user account.
 Read about the benefits of an account on the <a href="https://www.neonscience.org/data/about-data/data-portal-user-accounts" target="_blank">User Account page</a>.
 You can also use your account to create a token for using the
 API.
 Your token is unique to your account, so don't share it.

 While using a token is optional in general, it is required for this course.
 Using a token when downloading data via the API, including when using the neonUtilities package, links your downloads to your user account, as well as enabling faster download speeds.
 For more information about token usage and benefits, see the